gderber/other-xwahacker/readme.txt

 to copy/replace is called TIE95.EXE, XWING95.EXE or Z_XVT__.EXE.

 Interpreting the output:
+> 'xwahacker' is not recognized as an internal or external command, operable program or batch file.

+Means: the .bat file could not start the xwahacker.exe file.
+Unless you forgot to extract that file to the same location as the .bat files, I have no explanation for this.

 > Could not detect file, assuming it is ...

 Means: the file you are trying to patch is not supported at all

 > Detected file as ...